Hiya, folks, we are back and greetings and welcome.

 We had a caller with an interesting question just before the conclusion of the previous hour.

-As you know, uh ladies and gentlemen, I have uh been warning you that the Republican Party, especially as currently constituted, is doing its best to de-emphasize the uh importance and the influence of the traditional conservative base, which is not just the so-called evangelical Christian right or the pro-lifers or whatever,
+As you know, ladies and gentlemen, I have been warning you that the Republican Party, especially as currently constituted, is doing its best to de-emphasize the importance and the influence of the traditional conservative base, which is not just the so-called evangelical Christian right or the pro-lifers or whatever, but you have all kinds of people in the Republican base that are conservatives from values conservatives, social conservatives, even fiscal economic conservatives.

-but you have all kinds of people in the Republican base that are conservatives from values conservatives, social conservatives, uh uh even fiscal economic conservatives, but conservatism has been the base of the Republican Party, and because the conservative base does include pro-lifers, and because many of them are from the South, there are many in the Northeastern corridors of power in the Republican Party who are embarrassed to be in the party with those people.
+And because the conservative base does include pro-lifers, and because many of them are from the South, there are many in the Northeastern corridors of power in the Republican Party who are embarrassed to be in the party with those people.

-Well, we gotta get rid of this.
+We got to get rid of this.

-Uh pro-lifers and then all this.
+Pro-lifers and all this.

 And so they've got their nominee here.